 FC Wichita directors and staff were in pursuit of Stryker from the moment they were awarded membership into the NPSL.
 They state that without the support of the original builders, it wouldn’t be possible, so the club and city owes much of their appreciation to Kevin Mullins and Barry Downing, among others.

 “We know Stryker has work to be done before it meets the vision of a full matchday experience in Wichita.
 Our choice to pursue Styker was a simple soccer decision.
-Most facilities in the area are football fields made of turf and include football markings.
-We did look at other venues, but would obviously rather play in a soccer specific environment on a grass pitch.
+Most facilities in the area are football fields which include football markings.
+We did look at other venues, but would obviously rather play in a soccer specific environment.
 The groundwork was built decades ago when a group of local businessmen were years ahead of our soccer community’s growth.
 Now, we have an opportunity to build upon their investment and honor the young man who inspired them.” – Shumaker

 Stryker is located at 2999 N Greenwich, just north of K96.